Q&A with Bruce Henderson

 Q: Most unforgettable characters you’ve encountered through your writing?

-Vintners Ernest and Julio Gallo, and Mercury 7 astronaut “Gordo” Cooper are on the list.
-If I had to choose one person, however, it would be the subject of my book, Hero Found.
+Vintners Ernest and Julio Gallo, and Mercury 7 astronaut “Gordo” Cooper are high on the list.
+If I had to choose one person, it would be the subject of my book, Hero Found.
 Dieter Dengler was a U.S. Navy pilot who was shot down during the Vietnam War, and led an organized escape from a POW camp in Laos.
 Against seemingly overwhelming odds, he made it out alive.
 I was his shipmate on an aircraft carrier, and we became friends after the navy.
 He was bigger-than-life and unforgettable, and one of my heroes.

 Q: Was there a book that changed your life or career?

 There were two: In Cold Blood and The Right Stuff.
 Truman Capote and Tom Wolfe opened up to me the world of long-form narrative nonfiction, which they almost single-handedly made commercial.
-They not only provided a bridge from journalism to books for writers like myself, but they created an entire genre—one in which I have made my living for the past twenty-plus years.
+They not only provided a bridge from journalism to books for writers like myself, but they created an entire genre—one in which I have made my living for the past thirty years.

 Q: You have sold several books for film adaptation.
 Some writers go their whole careers without having a book turned into a movie.
 What’s your formula for film sales?